Warnings

 What may interact with KERYDIN?

-What should I tell my health care provider before I take KERYDIN?
+What should I tell my health care provider before I take KERYDIN

 They need to know if you have any of these conditions:

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using KERYDIN?

-After bathing make sure that your feet are very dry.
-Fungal infections like moist conditions.
-Do not walk around barefoot.
 To help prevent reinfection, wear freshly washed cotton, not synthetic, clothing.
-Tell your doctor or health care professional if you develop sores or blisters that do not heal properly.
-If your nail infection returns after you stop using this medicine, contact your doctor or health care professional.
+Tell your care team if you develop sores or blisters that do not heal properly.
+If your skin infection returns after you stop using this medication, contact your care team.

 Where should I keep my medicine?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.